Petrosz007/KemenyCraft/docs/dynamic-dns.md

 Get your Clodflare API key from here: https://dash.cloudflare.com/profile/api-tokens The Zone API ID is under your domain name > overview > scroll down and on the right

-Edit `scripts/ddns/ddns-variables.example.sh`, fill out the variables.
-Rename the file to `ddns-variables.sh` (remove the `.example` from the filename)
+Edit `scripts/ddns/.ddns.example.sh`, fill out the variables.
+Rename the file to `.ddns.env` (remove the `.example` from the filename)

 Run it with: